In a Nutshell

 Mortgage Debt

 Connecticut’s real estate market has had its struggles in recent years.
-Even still, the median-priced home in the Constitution State went for a whopping $258,000 as far back as 2018.
+Even still, the median-priced home in the Constitution State went for a respectable $258,000 as far back as 2018.
 That figure continued to climb with the rest of the nation’s prices during the pandemic and subsequent supply chain issues.
-As a result, Connecticut residents, on average, have $242,139 in mortgage debt.
+As a result, Connecticut residents grew their mortgage balances to an average amount of $242,139 in 2022.

 Student Loan Debt

-Connecticut residents who also happen to be college graduates carry a large amount of student loan debt, which is, on average, $35,494.
-While Connecticut colleges may be some of the greatest in the nation, so is the debt that comes with attending these fine institutions, it seems.
+Connecticut graduates carry an average student debt of $35,455.
+While Connecticut colleges may be some of the greatest in the nation, so is the debt that comes with attending these fine institutions.

 Household Debt

-Mortgages, personal loans, vehicle loans, school loans, credit card balances, and overdrafts on bank accounts are all examples of household debt.
+Mortgages, personal loans, vehicle loans, school loans, credit card balances, and overdrafts on bank accounts are all examples of household or consumer debt.
 Household debt is usually classified into two types: secured and unsecured debt.
-In 2022, Connecticut households had $107,301 in debt, on average.
+Connecticut ranks as one of the top 10 states with the highest amount of household debt per capita at $64,670

 Bankruptcy